digbmc/dssf-19/sections/sandbox.md

 ## Publishing

-1. Create a new markdown file in the documents folder within your local repository (the dssf-19 directory).
+1. Create a new markdown file in the 'sections' folder within your local repository (the dssf-19 directory).
 Use the .md file extension.
 4. Open the document in **atom** and write content using markdown syntax.
 Include headers, lists, text, and links or images.
 3. Check your work in atom using the markdown preview package.
 2. Save your new document